will/crystal-pg/README.md

 ## usage

 This driver now uses the `crystal-db` project.
-Documention on connecting, quering, etc, can be found at:
+Documentation on connecting, querying, etc, can be found at:

 * https://crystal-lang.org/docs/database/
 * https://crystal-lang.org/docs/database/connection_pool.html